 The high-level baseline parameters describing the network energy-related information reported by the EIF is defined in clause 6.1 of TS 29.566 [29566].

 During the initial Energy Information subscription, only the Application ID is utilized.
-During the Media Delivery Session, the subscription can be refined using the Service Data Flow Description associated with each Media Entry Point.
+During the Media Delivery Session, the subscription can be refined using the active Service Data Flow description(s).

 The energy information included in the report, for a specific timestamp, indicates the total energy consumption, expressed in Joules as specified in clause 5.3.2.3.20 of TS 29.122 [29122].
 This data is provided with the granularity requested in the subscription.